pcfx-devel/PC-FX-NVBMP/README.md

 You can also find the design for a case/enclosure, courtesy of Jeff Chen (Twitter: @jeffqchen).
 This is suitable for any 3D printer; I particularly liked the resin prints I ordered online.
+The case is designed to accept M2-12 socket-head screws and nuts.

 ## Circuit Design Concepts